 In the woods we saw squirrels and many species of birds, from titmice and wagtails to the spotted woodpecker.
 About halfway the walk we went for a drink at beach pavilion pole 19.
 You will find the poles everywhere along the coast on Texel and the count starts in the south of Texel and goes up to the north.
 Ecomare is located at pole 17, De Koog at pole 20 / 21 and the lighthouse at 31 / 32.
 It was sunny weather and we could enjoy the sun outside on the terrace.

 Texel has 140 km of cycle paths.
-At holiday park De Krim we have rented bicycles for a day.
-The rental prices are the same everywhere.
-You will also find no discount coupons for Ecomare, the museum or for renting bicycles.
-Even the poster with the bicycle rental rates is the same at De Krim as at the bicycle rental in De Koog.
-We started our journey on Wednesday morning with a trip from our holiday park to the lighthouse.
-The route runs from bike point number 24 through and along the Krimbos.
+At holiday park De Krim we rented bicycles for a day.
+The rents are the same everywhere.
+You will also not find discount vouchers for Ecomare, the museum or for renting bicycles anywhere.
+Even the poster with the bicycle rental prices is the same at De Krim as at the bicycle rental shop in De Koog.
+We started our journey on Wednesday morning with a ride from our holiday park to the lighthouse.
+The route winds from bicycle point number 24 through and past the Krimbos.
 At number 30 to the left and at number 29 to the right.
 Occasionally you can see the lighthouse in the distance.
-Here you cycle on a nicely laid-out bike path, between dunes and fields to cycle point number 31.
+Here you continue on a beautifully landscaped cycle path, between dunes and fields until cycling point number 31.

 On to the lighthouse